trandinhkhoa/distributed-system-project/README.md

 ./start.sh load_balancer 594f2ba0aaeacf6c9510f445a36217cc ../d.txt 3
 ```

-(Remember to tell her the hash and the original string of the hash)

 # 2. Phase 2.
 You may need to wait a few moments for the partition to arrive to the servers (When it is done the message "[Server] [x] Saved my partition " will show on the server's terminal)
 Then, several clients (we recommend 3, not too much, enough to see the benefit) can be launched in separate terminals.